Sociology of scientific and technical controversies

 Objectives

-The "Controversies" course aims to make students of the Master's degree in Water and Society aware of the scientific and technical issues that are constantly being debated about water and the environment.
-In a context of ecological crisis where risks and alerts proliferate, the aim is to introduce them, through a theoretical sociological training (illustrated by case studies from various fields of knowledge), completed by an investigation on a controversy related to water or the environment (implemented in semester 2 within the framework of the UE HMEA 212), to the uncertain universes they will be confronted with in the course of their professional and civic lives.
+The aim of the "Controversies" course is to make students in the Water and Society Master's program aware of the scientific and technical issues that constantly fuel debates about water and the environment.
+In a context of ecological crisis, where risks and warnings are proliferating, the aim is to introduce them, through theoretical sociological training (illustrated by case studies from various fields of knowledge), supplemented by an investigation into a controversy linked to water or the environment (set up in semester 2 as part of UE HMEA 212), to the uncertain universes they will be confronted with in the course of their professional and civic lives.

 Read more

-Prerequisites*: curiosity for earth and life sciences; strong reading skills and a taste for discussion
+Prerequisites*: curiosity about earth and life sciences; good reading skills and a taste for discussion.

-Recommended prerequisites*: notions of human and social sciences useful but not absolutely necessary, but a real commitment is expected to appropriate new approaches; fluent English useful
+Recommended prerequisites*: notions of the humanities and social sciences useful but not absolutely necessary, but a real commitment is expected to take on new approaches; fluent English useful

 Read more